kaixiangchiew/JBmart/README.md

 # Executive Summary
 JBmart’s sales analysis of 78k records across 2019-2022 observed an initial revenue surge from $2.7M in 2019 to $7.2M in 2020 (+168% YoY), driven by pandemic-fueled demand, followed by a steady decline post-vaccine rollout, with revenue dropping 42% in 2022.
 Our findings highlight the temporary nature of pandemic-driven growth, the importance of adapting to shifting consumer spending habits, and the risks of relying on a concentrated product portfolio.
 Additionally, our loyalty program has shown strong engagement, with member revenue share growing from 5% in 2019 to 59% in early 2022, though a slight decline in late 2022 suggests the need for further enhancements.
 Moving forward, diversification of our product mix and strengthening our loyalty program will be key to long-term stability and growth.

+# Dataset Structure

+JBmart’s database consists of four tables containing orders, order statuses, customers, and geographic information with a total row count of 78,847 records.

+Below is the Entity Relationship Diagram (ERD).

 ![entity relationship diagram](https://github.com/user-attachments/assets/0b1882e3-68be-4895-9dfa-a545fc626835)

+A final deliverable Tableau Story titled JBmart Company-Wide Town Hall : What can we learn from Covid? can be viewed [here](https://public.tableau.com/app/profile/kai.xiang.chiew/viz/JBmartCompany-WideTownHallWhatcanwelearnfromCovid/Story1).

+SQL queries for data cleaning can be found here.

+Targeted SQL queries addressing key business questions can be found here.

 # Insights Deep-Dive